Lightwood24/convora/README.md

 A thesis project built with Expo and React Native.

 ### Overview
-Convora is a mobile application developed as a university thesis.
+Convora is a mobile application developed as a university thesis project.
 This README is a living document being updated throughout the project to track setup, architecture, features, research decisions, and milestones.

 ### Tech Stack
 - React Native 0.81 (Expo SDK 54)